-Whole Foods Market Stakeholders: A CSR Analysis
+Whole Foods Market Stakeholders: A CSR & ESG Analysis

 Whole Foods Market’s international business impacts various stakeholder groups.
 These stakeholders present concerns and interests based on their market contexts.
 In Whole Foods Market’s case, the following are the major stakeholder groups that determine the firm’s corporate social responsibility activity: